Andytred/test_app/README.md

-1.Complete Ruby on Rail Developer
+1.Complete Ruby on Rails Developer